Princeton-CDH/lenape-timetree/content/leaves/ivy-natives.md

 ---
-'2017': Princeton hosts Ivy Native Council conference, which brings together Native and Indigenous students from all universities in the Ivy League to exchange ideas and share in fellowship
+In 2017, Princeton hosts the Ivy Native Council conference, which brings together Indigenous students from all universities in the Ivy League to exchange ideas and share in fellowship
 branch: The University
 display_date: 2017
 display_title: Ivy Natives